-46-17.2 Growth of weeds prohibited.
+(b) Growth of weeds prohibited.

-(a) Subdivisions.
-The owner or occupant of any lot in any subdivision in the city in which buildings have been erected on 60 percent of the lots in that subdivision shall cut or destroy all noxious weeds growing on the lot.

-- (b) Along improved streets.
-The owner or occupant of any land in the city which abuts an improved street in common usage shall cut or destroy all noxious weeds growing on the land for a depth of 100 feet. - (c) Abutting property of subdivision, school, park or occupied residential.
-The owner or occupant of any land, platted or unplatted, in the city which abuts a subdivision in which buildings have been erected on 60 percent of the lots in that subdivision or which abuts any school, park, playground or occupied residential property shall cut or destroy all noxious weeds growing on the land for a depth of 100 feet. - (d) Failure to cut and destroy.
-Any owner or occupant of land in the city who fails to comply with subsections (a) through (c) of this section will be responsible for a municipal civil infraction and subject to a civil fine as provided in section 66-37.
+- (1) Subdivisions.
+The owner or occupant of any lot in any subdivision in the city in which buildings have been erected on 60 percent of the lots in that subdivision shall cut or destroy all noxious weeds growing on the lot. - (2) Along improved streets.
+The owner or occupant of any land in the city which abuts an improved street in common usage shall cut or destroy all noxious weeds growing on the land for a depth of 100 feet. - (3) Abutting property of subdivision, school, park or occupied residential.
+The owner or occupant of any land, platted or unplatted, in the city which abuts a subdivision or condominium in which buildings have been erected on 60 percent of the lots in that subdivision or condominium or which abuts any school, park, playground or occupied residential property shall cut or destroy all noxious weeds growing on the land for a depth of 100 feet. - (4) Failure to cut and destroy.
+Any owner or occupant of land in the city who fails to comply with subparts (1) through (3) of this subsection will be responsible for a municipal civil infraction. - (5) Subparts (1) through (4), above, shall not apply to noxious weeds in a natural landscaped area, except that natural landscaping shall not be located within two (2) feet of the front property line, or public right-of-way, sidewalk or pathway.

-46-17.3 Cutting and destruction by city.
+(c) Cutting and destruction by city.

-- (a) Action authorized.
-If the following notice or a substantially similar notice is published in the month of March of any year in a newspaper regularly distributed in the city and the owner or occupant of any land to which this article applies shall fail or refuse to comply with section 46-17 after due notice, any officer, inspector or other agent authorized by the mayor may enter upon such land after May 1 of that year and as many times thereafter as is necessary to cut or destroy any and all noxious weeds located thereon. - (b) Published notice.
-The notice as provided in subsection (a) of this section shall be substantially in the following form:
+- (1) Action authorized.
+If the following notice or a substantially similar notice is published in the month of March of any year in a newspaper regularly distributed in the city and the owner or occupant of any land to which this article applies shall fail or refuse to comply with this section after due notice, any officer, inspector or other agent authorized by the mayor may enter upon such land after May 1 of that year and as many times thereafter as is necessary to cut or destroy any and all noxious weeds located thereon. - (2) Published notice.
+The notice as provided in subpart (1) of this section shall be substantially in the following form: